-Clinical trials generally take two to five years or more to complete, and, accordingly, our first product is not expected to be commercially available in the Unites States until at least 2003, and our other product candidates will take longer.
-The FDA has notified us that two of our intended indications for

-Syndrome, have been granted designation as "fast track" products under provisions of the Food and Drug Administration Modernization Act of 1997, and the FDA has awarded us an orphan drug grant to support our development of Surfaxin for the treatment of Meconium Aspiration Syndrome.
-Fast track status does not accelerate the clinical trials nor does it mean that the regulatory requirements are less stringent.
-The fast track provisions are designed to expedite the FDA's review of new drugs intended to treat serious or life-threatening conditions.
-The FDA generally will review the New Drug Application for a drug granted fast track status within six months instead of the typical one to three years.
+Clinical trials generally take two to five years or more to complete, and, accordingly, our first product is not expected to be commercially available in the United States until at least 2004, and our other product candidates will take longer.
+The FDA has notified us that two of our intended indications for Surfaxin, Meconium Aspiration Syndrome in full-term infants and Acute Respiratory Distress Syndrome in adults, have been granted designation as "fast track" products under provisions of the Food and Drug Administration Modernization Act of 1997, and the FDA has awarded us an Orphan Products Development Grant to support our development of Surfaxin for the treatment of Meconium Aspiration Syndrome.
+Fast Track Status does not accelerate the clinical trials nor does it mean that the regulatory requirements are less stringent.
+The Fast Track Status provisions are designed to shorten the waiting period between the time the New Drug Application is filed and the FDA's review of such application for new drugs intended to treat serious or life-threatening conditions.
+The FDA generally will review the New Drug Application for a drug granted Fast Track Status within six months instead of the typical one to three years.
 Our products may not, however, continue to qualify for expedited review and our other drug candidates may fail to qualify for fast track development or expedited review.
 Even though some of our drug candidates have qualified for expedited review, the FDA may not approve them at all or any sooner than other drug candidates that do not qualify for expedited review.